 UiS has had collaboration with Israel and Palestine for many years, but has terminated our agreements with Israel.

-At the board meeting on June 6, 2024, the board decided that UiS ends institutional cooperation with Israel.
+On June 6, 2024, the university board decided that UiS will end its institutional cooperation with Israel.

-Based on the decision, UiS concluded a cooperation agreement with the University of Haifa in 2024 on internships for nursing students.
+Based on the decision, UiS terminated a cooperation agreement with the University of Haifa in 2024 on internships for nursing students.

 Regarding the State of Palestine, UiS has for many years exchanged students and employees with An-Najah National University in Nablus.
 There are currently no outgoing students due to the Ministry of Foreign Affairs' travel advice.